 Amend the soil through all three plots to a depth of 6 to 8 inches.
 Dig 3 to 4 inches of organic compost into the topsoil to increase nutrition, drainage and moisture retention.
 Tomatoes, watermelons and cantaloupes are hungry, thirsty plants, and do best with rich, crumbly soil.
 Turn 6-24-24 or 8-32-16 fertilizer into the top 4 inches of soil throughout to encourage quick root establishment.

 Plant watermelons, tomatoes and cantaloupes early enough to accommodate their growing seasons.
 Tomatoes need 45 to 80 days to bear fruit, depending on the cultivar, while watermelons need 70 to 85 days and cantaloupe vines need 70 to 110 days.

 Plant tomato seedlings 24 to 36 inches apart in a row.
 Space rows at 4 feet, and give each plant a vegetable cage for support.
-Plant watermelon seedlings at every 2 feet in the row, and cantaloupe seedlings at 18 to 24 inches in the row.
+Plant watermelon seedlings at every 5 feet in the row, and cantaloupe seedlings at 4 feet apart in the row.
 Plant only one row of each variety of melon to minimize space usage.
 Each plant produces several melons.

 Step 5: Water the Plants

 Give the garden 3 inches of water to settle the soil, and put the plants on a schedule of 2 inches of water every week.
 The plants cannot produce growth or fruit without adequate moisture, but giving them too much water can cause problems, too.
 Water the plants at the base instead of from above to get more water to the roots and to keep the leaves dry.